wushuzhi/learngit/readme.txt

 test github

-creating a new branch is qucik.
+creating a new branch is qucik and simple.